jkuusto/presenter/README.md

     <button type="submit">Add question</button>
 </form>
 ```
-This will make sure that all forms include CSRF tokens protecting the users from unwanted actions performed without their consent.
-It is also good practice to add a CSRF token to other forms that do not require authentication, such as the Add a Comment, Login, and Register forms.
+This will make sure that the forms include CSRF tokens protecting the users from unwanted actions performed without their consent.
+It is also good practice to add a CSRF token even to forms that do not require authentication, such as the Add a Comment, Login, and Register forms.

 <br>